macklinhrw/editordemo/frontend/README.md

 `yarn dev`

-Open the link that the console prints into your browser (or click), and experiment try using the editor!
+Copy the link that the console prints into your browser (or click), and experiment using the editor!